drnserhio/hospitalManage/README.md

 # Diagram

-In this diagram you can see diagram entity user and relationship with one to many to (Analyze, Treatment, Video)
+In this diagram you can see diagram entity user and relationships with one to many to (Analyze, Treatment, Video)

 <p align="center">
   <img src="https://github.com/drnserhio/hospitalManage/blob/master/img-readme/diagram.png">